lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 Odd State Components
 --------------------

-ATMCS and ATPneumatics do not respond to being sent to OFFLINE and will remain in STANDBY with heartbeats still present.
+ATMCS does not yet respond properly to exitControl and will remain in STANDBY with heartbeats still present.
-ATPtg has some race condition where it looks to remain in STANDBY but the CSC is actually OFFLINE (no heartbeat is seen).
+ATPneumatics does not always respond to being sent to OFFLINE.
+It may remain in STANDBY with heartbeats still present.

 .. _Deployment-Activities-Summit-LOVE-Summary: